muzenplaats/musje/README.md

 A numbered musical notation in sheet music.

 ## Current Status
-- 2020-07-20 The repository is hacked, please do not download for the fix.
+- 2020-07-20 The repository is hacked, please do not clone and download for the fix.
+- However, you can still use `npm install musje` for the build if you want to use it for the time being.

 ## Background